Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: System Model

-In our study, we address the resource allocation problem using network slicing within \ac{O-RAN} architecture, focusing on two primary slices: the \ac{URLLC} slice and the \ac{eMBB} slice.
-The \ac{URLLC} slices ensure ultra-low latency and high reliability for critical applications such as autonomous driving and remote surgery.
-In contrast, \ac{eMBB} slices focus on high data rates for mobile broadband.
-Both slices have different \ac{QoS} requirements for network resource allocation \cite{popovski20185g}.
+This study addresses the resource allocation problem in the \ac{O-RAN} architecture through network slicing, focusing on two primary slice types: \ac{URLLC} and \ac{eMBB}.
+The \ac{URLLC} slice is designed for ultra-low latency and high-reliability communications, which are essential for critical applications.
+In contrast, the \ac{eMBB} slice aims to deliver high data rates for mobile broadband services.
+Each slice type imposes distinct \ac{QoS} requirements on resource allocation, as conceptually illustrated for the \ac{O-RAN} functional split in \figref{fig:slicing} \cite{popovski20185g}.
+Based on \figref{fig:slicing}, the O-RU is shared across services.
+Within the O-DU, the High PHY layer is common, while the MAC and RLC layers are logically separated per slice.
+In the O-CU-UP, the SDAP and PDCP layers are also sliced to cater to differentiated service needs.

-Slicing the \ac{RAN} into separate components for \ac{URLLC} and \ac{eMBB} optimizes the network for different traffic types and services, improving the efficient and flexible utilization of network resources.
-Key resources in \ac{O-RAN} allocation include transmission power and \acp{PRB}.
-Traffic demands, often quantified by data rate and bandwidth, reflect the volume of data requiring transmission through the network. \ac{QoS} requirements define the desired network performance based on factors such as data rate.
-The system model for our resource allocation problem with network slicing is illustrated in \figref{fig:oran system model}. \tabref{tab: notations} describes all variables and parameters used in this study.
+Logically slicing the \ac{RAN} into separate \ac{URLLC} and \ac{eMBB} service-aware components allows for optimized network operation tailored to diverse traffic characteristics, thereby enhancing overall resource efficiency and operational flexibility.
+Key resources considered for allocation in our \ac{O-RAN} model include transmission power and \acp{PRB}.
+Traffic demands are typically characterized by data rate and bandwidth requirements, while \ac{QoS} parameters specify the target performance metrics for each service.
+The overall system model is depicted in \figref{fig:oran system model}.
+All variables and parameters used throughout this paper are defined and detailed in \tabref{tab: notations}.

+In our study, we explore a deployment based on \ac{O-RAN}, wherein each \ac{BS}, known as \ac{RU} in \ac{O-RAN}, supports two different slices: \ac{eMBB} and \ac{URLLC}.
+These slices are designed to meet the \ac{QoS} requirements of \acp{UE}.
+Our analysis focuses on two key network functions, power control and radio resource allocation, which are jointly considered.